foundations-design/Website/src/mission.md

 ---
 layout: base.html
-title: The Foundations Manifesto
+title: The Foundations Mission
 ---

-# The Foundations Manifesto
+# The Foundations Mission

 The world is becoming digitized.<br>
 Our phones are millions of times faster than the computers that got us to the moon; we create 2.5 quintillion bytes of data every day; and, for the first time in history, we have the power to connect the thoughts and feelings of every person into one network.